-Every seafarer employed or engaged in any capacity on board a yacht engaged in trade shall hold a valid Medical Fitness Certificate, issued by, or on behalf, of a Government of a country recognised by the CISR.
-Shipping Notice CISN 05/2011 as amended contains an up to date list of approved countries.
+Every seafarer employed or engaged in any capacity on board a Cayman Islands registered vessel shall hold a valid Medical Fitness Certificate, issued by, or on behalf, of a Government of a country recognised by the CISR.
+Shipping Notice CISN 05/2011 (as amended) contains up to date information in respect of approved countries.
 A medical certificate shall be valid for a maximum of two years unless the seafarer is under the age of 18, in which case the maximum period of validity shall be one year.